 F-1 Visa – Student Visa

-While employees may hold an OPT work authorization status while working for NMSU, those who will need further work authorization, beyond the one (1) year, must seek one of the other sponsorship options below.
+While employees may hold an OPT work authorization status while working for NMSU, those who will need further work authorization, beyond the one (1) year, must change status to the appropriate temporary work visa.

 Optional Practical Training OPT – STEM Extension Not Authorized